Meghan Markle Shares Her Honest Thoughts on Motherhood

-In her most recent Archetypes podcast, Markle, who moved to Montecito, California after abdicating from her royal title in 2020, noted that she’s “in the thick of it” right now with juggling two kids under four
+In her most recent Archetypes podcast, Markle, who moved to her and Prince Harry’s beautiful Montecito, California mansion after abdicating from her royal title in 2020, noted that she’s “in the thick of it” right now with juggling two kids under four

 What did Megan Markle say about motherhood?

 In particular, Markle says the mornings can typically be a “whirlwind,” but she wouldn’t have it any other way.